Best Service Virtualization Tools

 When OSS plus paid support does the job

 Some teams will say "we will pay for support on an open-source tool and skip the commercial line items".
-That works when the protocols are in the OSS list and the support contract market is mature (it is for WireMock OSS and increasingly for Microcks; less so for Mountebank whose main domain expired).
+That works when the protocols are in the OSS list and the support contract market is mature, as it is for WireMock OSS and increasingly for Microcks.
+Mountebank's former documentation domain mbtest.org now redirects to an unrelated site and no longer hosts the project (checked June 2026); the documentation has moved to mbtest.dev and the code is maintained at github.com/mountebank-testing/mountebank, whose latest release was v2.9.4 in April 2026.
 Where it does not work is the IBM MQ / mainframe / SWIFT / FIX factor: no community SV tool covers that ground today.

-The deployment story separates it from the legacy commercial tools.
-Traffic Parrot ships as one self-contained download with the Java runtime bundled in, has a small footprint (200MB of disk, 128MB of RAM), and runs on a laptop, build agent, VM or Docker/Kubernetes cluster.
+The deployment story separates it from established server-based commercial tools.
+Traffic Parrot ships as one self-contained download with the Java runtime bundled in, has a small single-component footprint, a documented minimum of 128MB of RAM and 200MB of disk, and runs on a laptop, build agent, VM or Docker/Kubernetes cluster.
 One isolated instance per developer and per CI job is normal, and the concurrent-floating licence suits that fleet.
 It is built for self-service: each squad creates and runs its own virtual services, with no Centre of Excellence team to raise tickets against.
 Mappings record from live traffic when no clean spec exists and store as JSON in source control.

 Built on WireMock, so less lock-in